smart-data-models/dataModel.DCAT-AP/Agent/doc/spec_DE.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: 'Property.
-Model:''dct:description''.
-This property contains a name of the agent.
-This property can be repeated for different  versions of the name (e.g. the name in  different languages)'
+      description: This property contains a name of the agent.
+This property can be repeated for different  versions of the name (e.g. the name in  different languages)
       items:
-        description: Property.
-Every name in different languages
+        description: Every name in different languages
         minItems: 1
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: dct:description
         type: Property
     type:
-      description: Property.
-NGSI Entity type.
+      description: NGSI Entity type.
 It has to be Agent
       enum:
         - Agent
       type: string